Oru Yathramozhi

 Oru Yathramozhi is a 1997 Indian Malayalam-language drama film directed by Prathap Pothan, based on a story by Priyadarshan and a screenplay by John Paul.
-It stars Mohanlal and Sivaji Ganeshan.
+It stars Mohanlal and Sivaji Ganesan.
 It was produced by V. B. K. Menon and distributed by Anugraha Release.
 The music was composed by Ilaiyaraaja.

 Plot

 It is a story about a father and a son, which is filled with sentiment or sorrow.
-Govindankutty is on the lookout for his unknown father seeking to take revenge by killing him for leaving him and his mother.
-Then enters Anantha Subramaniam a Tamil government contractor, who comes to Govindankutty's hometown and likes him instantly for his loyalty and honesty.
+Govindankutty is on the lookout for his unknown father, seeking to take revenge by killing him for leaving him and his mother.
+Then enters Anantha Subramaniam, a Tamil government contractor, who comes to Govindankutty's hometown and likes him instantly for his loyalty and honesty.

-Both of them become very close to each other.
+Both become very close to each other.
 The story takes a turn when Govindankutty's mother recognizes the contractor as her long-lost husband.
 She dies fearing that Govindankutty will kill his father on knowing the truth.
 The story then comes to the climax as to whether Govindankutty knows who his father is and what happens next.

 Production

 Swarnachamaram is a film that was shelved as a result of creative differences over the topic of mercy killing.
-Many scenes were edited out of the film along with a song by Mohanlal and Sivaji Ganeshan.
-Producer V. B. K. Menon used the same dates and completed Oru Yathramozhi, starring Mohanlal in the lead role along with Tamil actor Sivaji Ganeshan in a supporting role.
+Many scenes were edited out of the film along with a song by Mohanlal and Sivaji Ganesan.
+Producer V. B. K. Menon used the same dates and completed Oru Yathramozhi, starring Mohanlal in the lead role along with Tamil actor Sivaji Ganesan in a supporting role.
 The movie was not released until a year or so after completion.